recursivelabsai/Self-Tracing/README.md

 ## 3. Artifact Integration Methodology

-To support Anthropic's circuit tracing research, outputs will be structured to expose:
+To support frontier circuit tracing research, outputs will be structured to expose:

 1. **Attribution Chains**: Clear pathways showing how input tokens influence intermediate features and final outputs